Benefit Cap Frequently Asked Questions

 - If you are getting Universal Credit, and either you or your partner have been assessed as having a “limited capacity for work”, it might be worth speaking to an adviser to see if you/they should be assessed as having a “limited capacity for work-related activity”?

-- If you or your partner are spending 35 hours or more caring for someone (this could be someone who does not live in your household) check if you could be entitled to Carer’s Allowance.
-If they already get the middle or high rate of the care component of Disability Living Allowance, the daily living component of Personal Independence Payment, Attendance Allowance or Armed Forces Independence Payment you may qualify for Carer’s Allowance.
+- If you or your partner are spending 35 hours or more caring for someone (this could be someone who does not live in your household) check if you could be entitled to Carer’s Allowance or if you are on Universal Credit the Carer Element.
+If they already get the middle or high rate of the care component of Disability Living Allowance, the daily living component of Personal Independence Payment, Attendance Allowance or Armed Forces Independence Payment you may qualify for Carer’s Allowance or if you are on Universal Credit the Carer Element.
 Or if they do not get a disability benefit, they could seek advice on whether they might be eligible.
-Before you make a claim for Carer's Allowance, you should get advice on whether your claim could affect the disabled person’s benefits.
+Before you make a claim for Carer's Allowance or if you are on Universal Credit the Carer Element, you should get advice on whether your claim could affect the disabled person’s benefits.

 - If you are entitled to Child Benefit for a child of whom you are not the parent or adoptive parent, and the child’s parents or adoptive parents have died or their whereabouts is not known you may be entitled to Guardian’s Allowance.